cobak78/geoHash/README.md

 # geohash
-A geohash library to get some util data
+A geohash library to get some usefull data